project-gemmi/gemmi/docs/mol.rst

 PDB format
 ==========

-The PDB format evolved between 1970's and 2012.
-Nowadays the PDB organization uses PDBx/mmCIF as the primary format and the legacy PDB format is frozen.
+The PDB format evolved from the 1970s to 2012.
+Nowadays the PDB organization uses PDBx/mmCIF as the primary format, and the legacy PDB format is frozen.

 .. note::